MachineLemonade/docs/v0.8/ee-rbac.md

 - Read-only access to the Airflow UI
 - Cannot deploy to, modify, or delete anything within an Airflow deployment
-- Any attempts to view logs, trigger DAGs, or anything else of the sort will result in a `403` and an `Access Denied` message.
+- Any attempts to view logs, trigger DAGs, or anything else of the sort will result in a `403` and an `Access is Denied` message.

 ![Access Denied](https://assets2.astronomer.io/main/docs/astronomer-ui/access_denied.png)

 ## Coming soon

-We're rolling out Deployment level permissions to use in tandem with the Workspace level permissions!
+In coming releases, we'll be rolling out Deployment level permissions to use in tandem with Workspace level permissions.